Two RV Gypsies: Full-Time RVers

 leaves on a tree

-Tok is the major overland point of entry to Alaska, and is primarily a trade and service center for all types of transportation, especially for summer travelers coming up the Alaska highway.
-Tok is the only town in Alaska that the highway traveler must pass through twice - once arriving and again on leaving.
+Tok is the major overland point of entry to Alaska, and is primarily a trade and service center for all types of transportation, especially for summer travelers coming up the Alaska Highway.
+Tok claims to be the only town in Alaska that the highway traveler must pass through twice - once arriving and again on leaving.
+(Yet the two RV Gypsies only went through there once).
 The governor proclaimed Tok "Mainstreet Alaska" in 1991.
 Townspeople are proud of this designation and work hard to make visitors happy.
 Tok has 8 churches, a library, a K-12 school, Lions Club, Veterans of Foreign Wars Club and Chamber of Commerce.
 Tok is also known as the "Sled Dog Capitol of Alaska" because so many residents are involved with dogs and dog mushing - Alaska's official state sport.

 No politicians live in Tok.
-There is no state tax, no property tax, or tax of any kind in Tok.
+There is NO state tax, NO property tax, or tax of any kind in Tok.
 Tok has had winter temperatures of -58F and summer temperatures of 100F.
-Quite a difference.
+That is quite a temperature range.

 Judging by the number of Alaska Highway travelers washing their cars and RVs in Tok, it may also qualify as the Vehicle Washing Capital of Alaska as well.
 No joke -